boeni-industries/aico/docs/concepts/agency/agency-roadmap.md

 - [ ] **Lifecycle Integration**
   - [ ] Use Lifecycle & Daily Rhythm to allocate time for curiosity/hobbies (idle spans, specific windows).
   - [ ] Represent curiosity/hobby work in the 3D flat (e.g., AICO at the desk reading, on the couch studying, reorganizing her room).
+  - [ ] Add lifecycle and agency-readiness flags into `scheduled_tasks.config` for agency-related tasks.
+  - [ ] Implement lifecycle-aware deferral logic inside agency tasks (and later, centrally in the scheduler if needed).

 > **Exit condition:** AICO regularly pursues self-generated curiosity and hobby goals, visibly distinct from direct user requests, within user-configurable bounds.